capncapes/capncapes.github.io/_book_reviews/2021-01-20-stuff-you-should-know.md

 published: true
 ---

 <a href="https://us.macmillan.com/books/9781250268501/stuffyoushouldknow" class="italic" target="_blank">Stuff You Should Know: An Incomplete Compendium of Mostly Interesting Things</a> is a cheeky factbook of unusual trivia.
-Written by the hosts of <a href="https://www.heraldsun.com.au/lifestyle/smart/stuff-you-show-know-hosts-josh-and-chuck-on-fake-news-trump-and-their-billiondownload-podcast/news-story/a955e63734bb1e2c860c8e1877fb7f89" target="_blank">the insanely popular podcast</a> by the same name, <em>Stuff You Should Know</em> recreates, in written form, the playful energy of Josh Clark and Chuck Bryant’s rapport as they guide the reader through 27 chapters of informative topics.
+Written by the hosts of <a href="https://www.heraldsun.com.au/lifestyle/smart/stuff-you-show-know-hosts-josh-and-chuck-on-fake-news-trump-and-their-billiondownload-podcast/news-story/a955e63734bb1e2c860c8e1877fb7f89" target="_blank">the insanely popular podcast</a> by the same name, <em>Stuff You Should Know</em> recreates, in written form, the playful energy of Josh Clark and Charles W. (Chuck) Bryant’s rapport as they guide the reader through 27 chapters of informative topics.

 <picture class="block md:mx-12 xl:mx-0">
 	<source type="image/webp" srcset="/assets/img/books/sysk-chapter-10.webp" >